codio-content/command-spoofing/README.md

 ## Definition

-Every command uses json file with match arguments to outputs
+Every command uses JSON file with match arguments to outputs

 ### lsusb

-`lsusb` provides to alternatives outputs based on file-flag `/tmp/lsusb_alternative`. if file exists output from lsusb2.json will be shown
+`lsusb` provides alternative outputs based on file-flag `/tmp/lsusb_alternative`. if the file exists output from lsusb2.json will be shown

 ## Generation